-This trucker legal service post is a collection of some legal advice specific to truck drivers.
+This trucker legal service post is a collection of CDL legal advice specific to professional truck drivers.

 Mr. Joe Fried, a U.S. trucking lawyer, has so generously volunteered his time, to give some legal advice to truck drivers.

 Joe is a trucking specialist lawyer with impressive credentials and expertise.

 He was named in the 2012 edition of ‘The Best Lawyers in America’.